direktiv/direktiv.github.io/docs/install.md

   --patch '{"data":{"ingress.class":"contour.ingress.networking.knative.dev"}}'
 ```

-After applying the scripts with `kubectl apply -f` all the pods in the namespaces `knative-serving` and `istio-system` should be in in either "Running" or "Completed" state.
+After applying the scripts with `kubectl apply -f` all the pods in the namespaces `knative-serving` and `contour-*` should be in in either "Running" or "Completed" state.

-The script 'install-knative.sh' will execute these commands.
+The script 'install-knative.sh' in this folder will execute these commands.

 ## Installation of Direktiv
 The second step is installing Direktiv with [helm](https://helm.sh/):